 - Where to compost: Common area, compost receptacle

-- Custodians will empty this container as often as needed.
+- Custodians empty this container as often as needed.
 Compostable materials are taken to an off-site composting facility.

 - View an image of items that can be composted on campus.

 - The amount of landfill waste produced by individuals at our desks is significantly decreasing through active recycling and composting.
 Please recycle and compost as much as you can.
 To ensure the cleanliness of your desk-side landfill waste receptacle, all compostable materials should be placed in the shared compost receptacle.

 - Two places to dispose of landfill waste: